tmtsoftware/csw-prototype/cs/README.md

 ```

 Note that multiple config service instances may be running in the network, but the names an host:port combinations should
 each be unique.
-Only a single config service instance should access a given local git repository.
+Only a single config service instance should access a given local repository.

 Svn or Git
 ----------

 There are currently two alternatives you can choose from for the version control system used by the config service.
 You can configure this in the application settings by setting the value of `csw.services.cs.useSvn` to true to use Subversion or false to use Git.
+(The default is to use svn, due to performance reasons - The access time stays constant as the history grows.)

 Config Service Http Server
 --------------------------